MARGARET FULLER NEIGHBORHOOD HOUSE

 The only known photograph of Margaret Fuller, c 1846.

-Home to Margaret Fuller until the age of 16, the three-story, Federal style house at 71 Cherry Street was built in 1807.
+Home to Margaret Fuller until the age of 16, the three-story, Federal-style house at 71 Cherry Street was built in 1807.
 Fuller was born in 1810, and was considered a prodigy, reading Latin by age six.
 In 1845 she published Women in the 19th Century, which was extremely influential in the feminist movement of the 18th Century.
 (Source: https://www.nps.gov/nr/travel/pwwmh/ma59.htm)

 In 1902, the home was reinvented as the Margaret Fuller Neighborhood House, becoming one of the first settlement houses in the United States, and serving the social needs of recent immigrant families in the Port neighborhood of Cambridge.
-This was at the the height of the industrial revolution and Cambridge’s local factories were staffed mostly by recent immigrants.
+This was at the height of the industrial revolution and Cambridge’s local factories were staffed mostly by recent immigrants.
 Their living conditions, in boarding and tenement houses, were often overcrowded and unhealthy.
 In keeping with the spirit of the Settlement House movement, MFNH was designed as an outpost of education and culture for these workers.

 CONTACT & Location